isomerpages/moe-chijkc/_the-kc-experience/National Digital Literacy Prog/Device Support & Insurance Claims.md

 2 \.
 Contractor’s helpdesk agent will advise parents/students on any further actions required (e.g. bringing their devices to the service centre for diagnosis or assessment of damage).<br>

 3 \.
-Parents/students can also use the fortnightly collection service provided by contractor to schools to send in their devices.<br>
+Parents/students can also use the fortnightly collection service provided by contractor&nbsp;to schools to send in their devices.<br>

 4 \.
 School-based ICT Service Desk personnel will liaise and confirm the fortnightly collection date and time with contractor Representative from contractor will pick up the devices from school on the arranged date and time.<br>